Leverage Products – Definition and Examples

 • Geographical accessibility – Global

-Spread betting is a type of leveraged instrument that lets traders bet on price differences of an underlying asset without owning the asset.
+Financial spread betting is a type of leveraged instrument that lets traders trade on price differences of an underlying asset without owning the asset.

-A common practice among spread bet traders is to use a spread betting calculator to calculate the overall profitability of a setup.
+A common practice among spread bet traders is to use a spread betting calculator to calculate the overall risk profile for each trade.

 • Leverage – 1:1 – 1:5000